What we treat

 Research-Based Guide

 Loads of people are interested in weight loss injections like Mounjaro right now.
-And while mostly, the focus is on the results they can drive—on Mounjaro, you might lose around 25% of your starting weight—there have been some questions about side effects, too.
+And while mostly, the focus is on the results they can drive—on Mounjaro, you might lose lose around 22.5% of your starting weight—there have been some questions about side effects, too.

 For one, does Mounjaro cause pancreatitis?
 It’s rare, but the condition does develop in some people.
 But how do you know if you have it?
 Here’s the lowdown.